I don't know what it is that brought you here but I have an intuitive hunch it has something to do with belonging.

 you’ll find a greater sense of belonging.

-I lead international pilgrimages, host intimate womxn's gatherings, teach you how to host your own womxn's circles in Gather, and hold space for womxn to come to themselves in the Creative Sisterhood.
+I lead international pilgrimages, host intimate womxn's gatherings, and share about all my work in my weekly-ish podcast, Belonging.
 All of this within the container of supportive sisterhood because while each of us is on our own inward journey, we don’t have to go it alone.

 Through all this, I share my own experience the way—not because there is one way to do this work, but because we are all mirrors for each other